GhostGamedev/ghostgamedev.github.io/posts/drafts/2025-11-21-beginner-gamedev.md

 - Graphics - have to learn about graphics and how to create and program graphics
 - Sound - have to learn about audio and how to create and program audio

-So, you can technically still play a video game with the sound off (so audio isn't vital) (although it is still a HUGE part of video games) and programming is something you learn simply by doing it, so the best course of action is to start with **graphics**.
+So, you can technically still play a video game with the sound off (so audio isn't vital) (although it is still a HUGE part of video games) (ie, I think very few people would buy a video game that didn't have any sound) and programming is something you learn simply by doing it, so the best course of action is to start with **graphics**.

 ## Graphics, baby!
 Let's go!

 So, beginners tend to jump straight into **graphics programming** thinking, "I'm going to put stuff on the screen and it's going to be amazing!" completely disregarding the "learn about graphics" part...

-But, here's the thing - you're a go-getter.
-You're an action-oriented, results-oriented kind of person, so you say, well, I'll learn as I go - I just have to **go**.
+But, here's the thing...
+You're a go-getter.
+You're an "action-oriented" kind of person (although, you don't know that about yourself yet), so you say, well, I'll learn as I "dig through the trenches" - let's just **GO**, let's just **DO IT**.

+You start "Googling" things, find a tutorial that you seem to resonate with, install a C compiler, make a hello world, and things feel okay ✅.
+Then, all of a sudden, things get complicated really, really quick (seemingly out of nowhere) - there are words you don't know, you're completely lost, you try to ignore those words and keep moving on, that makes it worse, then you finally just give up after a week of nothingness.

+So, I can say from (this exact) experience, bringing a shovel is probably much, much better than jumping into trenches and digging with your bare hands...

+But, the question is, what is the equivalent of a shovel in the context of video game development?

 -----------------------------------------